AppsFlyerSDK/appsflyer-react-native-plugin/README.md

 - sendDeepLinkData -> no longer needed.
 See new init guide
 - enableUninstallTracking -> no longer needed.
 See new uninstall measurement guide

-If you have used 1 of the removed APIs, please check the integration guide for the updated instructions
+If you have used 1 of the removed APIs, please check the integration guide for the updated instructions.

  ---